timoshishi/event-scheduling/README.md

 ## Overview

-A server for a rudimentary event schedule service written in Typescript
+A rudimentary event schedule service written in Typescript

-The following features have been implemented:

-- CRUD users
-- CRUD events
-- CRUD event attendees
-- CRUD event hosts
-  - The get endpoint for events allows query parameters for filtering by date range, event ID, participants of the event, and the hosts of the event
+Configured for deployment to AWS ECR with Docker Compose

+## Client

+**_WIP_**

+## Server

+The server is written in Typescript and uses Express for routing and Prisma for queries.

 ### Libraries